Skip to main content

 Overview

+Our research focuses on enabling symbiotic relationship between human wearers and wearable robotics.
 We envision a computation foundation and engineering framework that enables seamless integration and co-adaptation of smart wearable machines (such as robotic prostheses, exoskeletons, functional electrical stimulation) and humans to assist and augment human physical abilities, performance, and experiences.

 We plan to achieve our vision via study of wearer-machine interaction and development of breakthrough technologies in wearable robots and neural-machine interfaces.
 The wearer-machine integrated system needs to achieve the following functions.